kenzanlabs/capstan/gcp/DNSTLSOauth2.md

 Your procedure is as follows:
 1. Obtain a private key that was used to create your certificate
 2. obtain the certificate file....make sure the CN (common name) is `*.$DOMAIN` like `*.example.com`
-3. place the private key file in the `scripts` folder and name is `private.pem`
+3. place the private key file in the `scripts` folder and name it `private.pem`
 4. place the certificate file in the `scripts` folder and name it `certificate.crt`

 DONE